-Rita Ora Shares No-Makeup Photo In A Plunging Sports Bra & Skin Tight Leggings
+Rita Ora Shares No-Makeup Photo In A Plunging Sports Bra & Skintight Leggings

 Rita Ora put her natural beauty on full show in a stunning new snap shared to social media this week as she gave fans a look at her toned body in her workout wear.
-The “How To Be Lonely” singer sizzled in the hot new shot posted to her Instagram account in the early hours on April 1 as she rocked a plunging sports bra and a pair of skin tight leggings.
+The “How To Be Lonely” singer sizzled in the hot new shot posted to her Instagram account in the early hours on April 1 as she rocked a plunging sports bra and a pair of skintight leggings.

 The singer and actress glowed as she ditched the cosmetics while sitting on the floor of her home while she longingly gazed out a window.